 The goal is to work toward a coordinated approach to assess the current and future situation concerning requirements for skills relating to CO2 storage in Europe and to engage in actions aimed at building up and attracting expertise.

-The dissemination activities are also performed through the CO2GeoNet website, a quarterly newsletter, the brochure “What does CO2 geological storage really mean ?”, participation to conferences, meetings and European Parliamentary hearings, reports and publications, press releases and interaction with media.
+Dissemination activities include the CO2GeoNet website, a newsletter, the brochure “What does CO2 geological storage really mean ?”, research reports, papers and press releases.

 CGS Europe is a project funded within the 7th Framework Programme of the European Community for research, technological development and demonstration activities.